Layr-Labs/eigenlayer-middleware/docs/RegistryCoordinator.md

 * Owner: a permissioned role that can create and configure quorums as well as manage other roles
 * Ejector: a permissioned role that can forcibly eject an operator from a quorum via `RegistryCoordinator.ejectOperator`
-* Churn Approver: a permissioned role that signs off on operation churn in `RegistryCoordinator.registerOperatorWithChurn`
+* Churn Approver: a permissioned role that signs off on operator churn in `RegistryCoordinator.registerOperatorWithChurn`

 ---